Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions: Results and discussion

-To reveal the mechanisms underlying the enhancement of swimming performance by body-flagella HIs, we consider a three-sphere model consisting of a large central sphere of radius $r_\mathrm{b}$, representing the cell body, and two smaller side spheres of radius $r_{\mathrm{f}}$, representing the flagella (figure~\ref{fig4}\textit{a}).
+To reveal the mechanisms underlying the enhancement of swimming performance by body-flagella HIs, we consider a three-sphere model consisting of a central sphere of radius $r_\mathrm{b}$, representing the cell body, and two side spheres of radius $r_{\mathrm{f}}$, representing the flagella (figure~\ref{fig4}\textit{a}).
+The flagellar spheres are assumed to be much smaller than the cell body, $r_{\mathrm{f}} \ll r_\mathrm{b}$.
 Unlike previous works~\citep{Friedrich2012, Bennett2013}, we explicitly account for the no-slip boundary condition on the body surface by using the spherical image system $\mathsfbi{G}_{\mathrm{im}}$~\citep{Kim13}.
 The two flagellar spheres, located at $\boldsymbol{x}_i$ ($i = 1,2$), are prescribed to move with velocity $v_0 \hat{\boldsymbol{t}}_i$ relative to the body and are mirror-symmetric with respect to the model centerline.
 Due to the force-free condition, the cell body, located at $\boldsymbol{x}_\mathrm{b}$, develops an instantaneous translational velocity $\boldsymbol{U}_{\mathrm{b}}$.
 The motion of the cell body induces a disturbance flow $\boldsymbol{v}_\mathrm{b}$ in the surrounding fluid,

 where $\mathsfbi{G}$ denotes the free-space Stokeslet.

 The total drag force on the flagellar spheres is $\boldsymbol{F}_i = -6\pi\mu r_\mathrm{f} (v_0 \hat{\boldsymbol{t}}_i + \boldsymbol{U}_\mathrm{b}) + \boldsymbol{F}_{\mathrm{b} \to i}$, where $\boldsymbol{F}_{\mathrm{b}\to i}$ is the contribution to $\boldsymbol{F}_i$ by the cell body, i.e., the body-to-flagella (B-to-F) force, given by